+- There is a hardware problem.
 One of the components in your Mac has failed or is failing.

-The operating system or application is not working as it should.
+- There is a software problem.
+The operating system or specific applications are not working as they should.

-2. Restart Your Mac
+2. Restart your Mac

 3. Check Resource Usage